zhipenglu/CRSSANT/README.md

 Successful STAR mapping generates the following 7 files: `Aligned.out.bam`, `Aligned.sortedByCoord.out.bam`, `Log.final.out`, `Log.out`, `Log.progress.out`, `SJ.out.tab`, and `Unmapped.out.mate1`.
 The `bam` file is converted back to `sam` for the next step of processing, keeping the header lines (`samtools view -h`).
 Sorting is not necessary for the next alignment classification step.

+Here is a brief explanation of the optimized parameters for non-continuous alignments.
+See the bioRxiv preprint referenced at the top of this README for more detailed discussion of the optimization.
+The output contains very short segments, down to 7nt, and the unreliable ones are removed later using alignment-span-based penalty and segment connection dependent filtering (`gaptypes.py`).

+* `--outFilterScoreMinOverLread 0` allows mapping short segments
+* `--outSAMattributes All` includes chimeric tags needed for alignment processing
+* `--outSAMtype BAM Unsorted SortedByCoordinate` simplifies subsequent SAM processing
+* `--alignIntronMin 1` shifts deletions (`D`) to gaps (`N`) to equalize penalty.
+* `--scoreGap* 0` removes all gap open penalty.
+* `--scoreGenomicLengthLog2scale -1` increases alignment span-based penalty
+* `--chimOutType WithinBAM HardClip` output alignments in one file and removes hardclips.
+* `--chimSegmentMin 5` and `--chimJunctionOverhangMin 5` map chimera more permissively
+* `--chimScoreJunctionNonGTAG 0` removes penalty for splicing junctions in chimera
+* `-- chimScoreDropMax 80`, a higher value, and `--chimNonchimScoreDropMin 20` ensures that chimera are not produced when normal gapped alignments are possible.

 ## Step 2: Classify alignments
 In this step, alignments in the sam file are filtered to remove low-confidence segments, rearranged and classified into 5 distinct types using `gaptypes.py`.
 ```